-For those looking to purchase a computer, NDSCS offers a HP ProBook 650 and has a service plan included with it.
-Please go to NDSCS.edu/ITS under Laptop Specifications for more information.

-to enroll in English 110 (College Composition I) and MATH 103 (College Algebra) fall semester OR submit an official college transcript with ENGL 110 and MATH 103 completed with a "C" or higher.
+For those looking to purchase a computer, NDSCS offers them and has a service plan included with it.
+Please go to NDSCS.edu/ITS under Laptop Specifications for more information. to enroll in English 110 (College Composition I) and MATH 103 (College Algebra) fall semester OR submit an official college transcript with ENGL 110 and MATH 103 completed with a "C" or higher.